Trade directory · Covington metro · Kentucky

 4

-Purchase required $10,000 surety bond from licensed bonding company.
-Bond must remain active for license validity.
+Secure required $10,000 surety bond from approved bonding company.
+Bond protects customers and must remain active throughout license period.

 5